WVUHPC/2018-Lesson_1/_episodes/01-introduction.md

 > ## Login on Spruce
 >
-> Using the username and password given to you for this training or using your own account login into Spruce and execute the command hostname.
+> Using the username and password given to you for this training or using your own account login into Spruce and execute the command `hostname`.
 >
 > What do you see on the terminal?
 >